The Savoie

 Key Features

-• 3 phase, sine wave generating controller architecture
+• 3 phase, sine wave based drive system architecture

 • Gavia TPI© platter standard (Stelvio TPI© is optional)

-Here's what one of our customers had to say about the prototype ...
+Here's what one of our customers had to say about an early prototype (while we were experimenting with rim drive).
+We surpassed this with the current belt driven architecture:

 "